Integration Partners

 of a predetermined file for text messages or for

-commandline text messaging (text messaging from
+command line text messaging (text messaging from

 within existing applications). |